-Every day the number of malicious programs on the net grows by around 320,000.
+Every day, the number of malware programs on the net grows by around 320,000.
 117.4 million new variants have been added within a year.
-In total, the number of malicious programs now exceeds the billion mark.
+In total, the number of malware programs now exceeds the billion mark.

-These dramatic figures were announced by the BSI in its current "Report on the state of IT security in Germany 2020".
-As a result, the cyber security situation is " tense at a very high level," says Arne Schönbohm, President of the Federal Office for Information Security (BSI) - the federal cyber security authority.
+These dramatic figures were announced by the BSI in its current “Report on the State of IT Security in Germany 2020″.
+Therefore, the cyber security situation is ” tense at a very high level”, says Arne Schönbohm, President of the Federal Office for Information Security (BSI) – the federal cyber security authority.

-Companies and institutions of all sizes and industries were affected by ransomware attacks: Automobile manufacturers and their suppliers, airports and airlines, administrations, hospitals, universities, but also small and medium-sized companies, which are characterized by the production of special components in mechanical engineering.
+Companies and institutions of all sizes and sectors were affected by ransomware attacks: Automobile manufacturers and their suppliers, airports and airlines, administrations, hospitals, universities, but also small and medium-sized companies that excel in the production of special components in mechanical engineering.

-In Germany alone, some 15,000 patient records were publicly accessible between July and September 2019.
-These included patient names, birth dates, examination dates, information on treatment and high-resolution X-ray images.
+In Germany alone, about 15.000 patient records have been publicly accessible between July and September 2019.
+These included patient names, dates of birth, examination appointments, treatment information and high-resolution X-ray images.

 Covid and Home Office: Using the digitalization push for more cyber security

-Even during the Corona pandemic, the threat of cyber attacks has not diminished.
-On the contrary: since the lockdown at the beginning of March, almost one in five employees has been the victim of a cyber attack.
-During the pandemic, cybercriminals changed tactics and followed people to their home office.
+Even during the Corona pandemic, the threat of cyberattacks has not diminished, on the contrary: since the lockdown in early March, almost one in five workers has been the victim of a cyberattack.
+The cybercriminals have changed their tactics during the pandemic and have followed people home to their home offices.
 Now this is also a gateway for new forms of data theft.

-The problem: although the pandemic has brought a digitalization boost to the economy, it has also increased the risk of cyber attacks.
-Cyber threats are growing faster than the ability of most companies to deal with them.
+The problem: while the pandemic has given the economy a digital boost, it has also increased the risk of cyberattacks.
+Cyber threats are increasing faster than most companies’ ability to cope with them.

-The appearance of the Trojan Emotet, currently the most dangerous malware in the world, marked a change in method last year: "Whereas in the past, unpunctual mass attacks on randomly selected targets were the method of choice, malware attacks are now becoming increasingly intelligent and - through the clever combination of different malware - more targeted," say the BSI cyber security experts.
+The appearance of the Emotet Trojan, currently the most dangerous malware in the world, marked a change in methods last year: “While untargeted mass attacks on randomly hit targets used to be the method of choice, malware attacks are now becoming increasingly intelligent and – through a cleverly combined use of different malware – more targeted,” say the BSI cyber security experts.
 The damaging effect of this approach is immense.

-But it is not just cybercriminals who try to access company data, customer data and intellectual property from the outside.
-Their own employees can also prove to be a weak point in the security network.
-Attackers are increasingly relying on the human factor as a gateway for attacks that use social engineering methods and phishing and also serve as a door opener for further attacks.
+But it is not only cyber criminals who try to access company data, customer data and intellectual property from the outside.
+Employees can also prove to be a weak point in the security network.
+Attackers are increasingly relying on the “human” factor as a gateway for attacks that work with social engineering methods and phishing and, as it were, serve as a door opener for further attacks.

-Further information and examples are summarized in the „Bericht zur Lage der IT-Sicherheit in Deutschland 2020“ .
+Further information and examples are summarized in the “Report on the State of IT Security in Germany 2020“.